vrotondo/flask-sqlalchemy-serialization-relationships-technical-lesson/README.md

 have relationships.
 We'll use serialization rules to include or exclude attributes to avoid issues with nested models and infinite recursion.

+## Scenario

+You have been hired as a backend engineer at a zoo management company.
+The existing backend API allows users to retrieve information about animals, enclosures, and zookeepers.
+However, users increasingly request detailed data that shows relationships — for example, which animals are in a specific enclosure, or which zookeeper cares for which animals.

+Unfortunately, the current API returns only simple flat data, without showing any relational connections.
+Moreover, attempts to serialize relationships have caused performance issues, including infinite recursion errors.

+You have been tasked with refactoring the serialization logic using Marshmallow to properly serialize models and their relationships, ensuring users can retrieve structured data without errors.

 ## Tools & Resources

 - [GitHub Repo](https://github.com/learn-co-curriculum/flask-sqlalchemy-serialization-relationships-technical-lesson)